JohnTheParasite/office-dinners/README.md

 ## Components
 ### Toast
 ```
-example: this.$store.commit("notifications/addNotification", Toast)
+example: this.$store.commit("toasts/addToast", Toast)

-Toast - object;
+Toast - {
-Toast.type - type of the toast, default type is "default"
-Toast.timeout - ms to disappearing, default "5000"
-Toast.autoClose - auto closing toast after timeout. default "True"
+    type: SystemTypes default  SystemTypes.DEFAULT,
+    timeout: Number default 5000
+    autoClose: Boolean default true
-Toast.messageLabel - Header of the toast message, would be filled by type if prop is empty
+    header: String, would be filled by type if prop is empty
-Toast.message - Toast message, default is empty.
+    message: String
+}

 Also Toast could be just an message, other properties would be set by default.

-For Danger notification could be used addDangerNotification function:
+For Danger notification could be used addDangerToast function:
-example: this.$store.commit("notifications/addDangerNotification", "Danger! dangeeer!")
+example: this.$store.commit("toasts/addDangerToast", "Danger! dangeeer!")
 ```